Attire and Accessories

 If you’re going all out with a custom order, then we recommend deciding what you’re going to wear at least 6 months before.

-Should I Buy or Rent for my Wedding?
+Should I Buy or Rent for My Wedding?

 Unlike wedding dresses, grooms have the option to be either rent or buy their wedding attire.
-A lot of couples actually ask us what option is best, and we always say, “whatever is best for you two.”
+A lot of couples actually ask us what option is best, and we always say, “Whatever is best for you two.”

 If you’re planning an elopement, then maybe you have more wiggle room to spend money on the suit you really like and keep it.